comp-phys-marc/compiling-shor/readme.md

 first place.

-To address the first of these challenges, Python’s partial function from the functools library was used in various places to pre-initialize and re-package func- tions which built Pennylane circuits into functions which would take a control- ling qubit index as a sole parameter and then implement the entire circuit with an extra control on each CNOT, Toffoli, X, etc. This was to allow the control of the entire modular multiplication unitary by an input qubit line.
-The chal- lenges with keeping track of indices etc. was done by the use of careful naming and commenting conventions.
+To address the first of these challenges, Python’s partial function from the functools library was used in various places to pre-initialize and re-package functions which built Pennylane circuits into functions which would take a controlling qubit index as a sole parameter and then implement the entire circuit with an extra control on each CNOT, Toffoli, X, etc. This was to allow the control of the entire modular multiplication unitary by an input qubit line.
+The challenges with keeping track of indices etc. was done by the use of careful naming and commenting conventions.
 In particular, it was important to remember that binary values were indexed from least to most significant bit in the Cuccaro paper.
-Therefore, when iterating over binary values, it was sometimes neces- sary to reverse them to match what was in the corresponding qubit register.
+Therefore, when iterating over binary values, it was sometimes necessary to reverse them to match what was in the corresponding qubit register.
 A inal challenge was that the circuit ended up so large that Python’s max allowed recursion depth needed to be extended in order to print it.